Watch the presentation video

 “With study comes understanding; but this must be put to use.
 It is therefore vital to put as much as one can of what one has studied into practice.”

-“I bow to the one who, with no beginning, middle or end, has a serene stillness and is clear-minded and fully evolved, who became clear from his own aspects and once clear, shows fearless, constant paths of the mind to bring realisation to those with no realisation.”
+“I bow to the one who, with no beginning, middle or end, has a serene stillness and is clear-minded and fully evolved, who became clear from his own aspects and once clear, shows fearless, constant paths of the mind to bring realization to those with no realization.”

 Text: Maitreya, Sublime Continuum of the Mahayana

 Commentary: Gyaltsab Je, Commentary on (Maitreya’s) ‘Sublime Continuum of the Mahayana’

 6. Mahayana Mind Training